Philote-MDO/Philote-MDO/doc/intro.md

 license governing the use of Philote and why this particular license was chosen.
 In addition, there is a separate chapter on licensing.

 Philote is licensed under the Apache version 2 open-source license.
+This enables Philote to be used freely, while allowing closed source applications to utilize it without concerns about copyleft (viral) licensing.
+While copyleft licenses serve a purpose, in this case, they would stand in the way of adoption of Philote.

 <!-- :::{sidebar} My sidebar title
 My sidebar content